-A book by Dr. Lucy Curzon, associate professor of art history, has received the Historians of British Artist Book Award for Exemplary Scholarship on the Period after 1800.
+A book by Scholarship on the Period after 1800.
 The book is “Mass-Observation and Visual Culture: Depicting Everyday Lives in Britain” (Routledge, 2017).
-The book critically analyzes the role that visual culture played in the early development of the innovative British anthropological research group founded in 1937.
+In her book, Curzon critically analyzes the role that visual culture played in the early development of the innovative British anthropological research group founded in 1937.

 Assistant Professor of art history Dr. Jennifer M. Feltman published an article, “The Last Judgement Porch at Lincoln Cathedral Over the Longue Durée: Iconography, Interaction, and Religious Thought,” in Devotional Interaction in Medieval Britain and its Afterlives, edited by Elisa A. Foster, Julia Perratorre, and Steven Rosenski.
 Leiden: Brill, 2018, pp.103-126.

 Assistant Professor of art Matt Mitros was invited to show his artwork in the exhibition, A Southern Table, Mason-Scharfenstein Museum of Art, Demorest, GA.

 Mitros’ work, along with a work by Instructor Wade MacDonald, was accepted into the juried exhibition, Small Favors XIII, at the Clay Studio in Philadelphia, PA.

 Associate Professor of art Chris Jordan received the juror’s award for his image, Emptying, in the exhibition Myths, Legends and Dreams at the Vermont Photoplace Gallery in Middlebury, Vt. in March 2018. https://art.ua.edu/loupe/art-professors-work-receives-jurors-award/